Good (political party): Election results

 The party gained two seats in the National Assembly of South Africa and one seat in the Western Cape Provincial Parliament.
-The two parliamentary seats were filled by De Lille and Shaun August, while the provincial parliament seat was filled by Brett Herron.
+The two parliamentary seats were filled by de Lille and Shaun August, while the provincial parliament seat was filled by Brett Herron.
 De Lille has subsequently accepted the position of Minister of Public Works and Infrastructure in the cabinet of South Africa but has stated that Good will remain an opposition party.

 On 17 July 2019, Good contested its first municipal by-election in the George Local Municipality.
-The party's candidate was Mercia Draghoender.
-Draghoender defected from the DA to Good.
+The party's candidate was Mercia Draghoender, who defected from the DA to Good.
 She had previously served as a ward councillor and the mayor of the municipality.
 The media speculated that this election would be an upset since Draghoender had good name recognition.
 The African National Congress also had a good chance of winning this election due to vote splitting.
 The DA ended up retaining the ward but with a majority of only eight votes.
 Good was in second place with the ANC in third out of several parties that contested the by-election.

 The party won its first local government ward in a by-election in November 2020, in Ward 27 (Pacaltzdorp) taking a ward in George from the Democratic Alliance.
-Richard "Yster" Hector winning the Ward for GOOD, ending up by being GOOD's first ever elected Ward Councillor.
+Richard "Yster" Hector winning the ward for GOOD, ending up by being GOOD's first-ever elected ward councillor.

+In May 2024, Agang SA endorsed Good for the May 29 national and provincial elections and encouraged its members and supporters to cast their votes for the party on the national, regional and provincial ballots.